 Josh Porter of Bokardo.com pointed to another important factor: “Product-market fit is when people sell for you.”
 This means that customers need to be so engaged and loyal to a product that they will become its voluntary promoters.

-To sum up, product-market fit describes a moment where a startup has identified a broad group of target customers and provides them with the right product.
+To sum up, product-market fit for a SaaS describes a moment where a startup has identified a broad group of target customers and provides them with the right product.
 The right product is one that customers want, eagerly pay for, and promote because it solves their burning problem and surpasses the alternatives.

 The question of PMF is relevant throughout a startup’s lifecycle.
 For example, according to the ‘Customer Development’ theory created by the Silicon Valley-based entrepreneur Steve Blank, a startup should pass through four stages: